kosovojs/record-linker-v1/backend/api-specification.md

 # API Specification v1

 This document is the absolute reference for the Record Linker API.
-It contains every endpoint, request/response model, and data type required for frontend development.
+It contains every endpoint (with descriptions), request/response model, and data type required for frontend development.

 **Base URL:** `/api/v1`